-As the year has drawn to a close, all the officers of the bureau have been busy settling up claims for labor during the past season.
-The old story has been repeated thousands of times: no definite bargain made, no wages promised; but, "Massa said stay till the crop is made and he would do what was right;" on that point, "what is right," arises the dispute.
+As the year has drawn to a close all the officers of the bureau have been busy settling up claims for labor during the past season.
+The old story has been repeated thousands of times: no definite bargain made, no wages promised; but "Massa said stay till the crop is made and he would do what was right;" on that point, "what is right," arises the dispute.
 But when the parties can be brought together and all the facts heard, it is in most cases easy to make a satisfactory decision.
 Captain Evans reported that as many as one hundred and fifty claims and difficulties of this kind were brought before him, in Warren county, at the close of the year.
 So long as these claims and questions of wages were unsettled, it was natural that the freedmen should refuse to enter into any new contracts for another year.
 They wanted a little experience to give them faith.
 And it gives me great pleasure to state that in a large majority of cases a fair settlement has been effected.
 I have put the question to officers in all parts of the State, "How large a proportion of the white people are willing to treat the negroes with fairness?"
-The answer is, "From three-fourths to four-fifths."
-The other fourth or fifth would oppress them and defraud them, if permitted; perhaps a larger proportion might show a disposition to do this were it not for the restraining presence of a military force.
+'The answer is, "From three-fourths to four-fifths."
+The other fourth or fifth would oppress them or defraud them, if permitted; perhaps a larger proportion might show a disposition to do this were it not for the restraining presence of a military force.
 One sitting a few days in one of our offices and listening to complaints, from morning till night, might suppose that the whole laboring population was unsettled.
 But such is not the case; the great mass have made their bargains for the coming year, and trains are seen moving from the towns to the farming districts.
-So generally have the freed-men sought employment, and obtained it, that the demands for laborers cannot be easily supplied.
-If, in some instances, they leave their employers, it is no more than we should expect, and often it will not be difficult to discover a good By an arrangement with L. B. Olds & Co., land agents, I have an intelligence office in nearly every county.
+So generally have the freedmen sought employment and obtained it, that the demands for laborers cannot

 The expectation that lands would be granted by government-a hope first kindled by rebel politicians in their efforts "to fire the southern heart," and afterwards increased by the confiscation act-has now passed away.
-All officers of the bureau discountenanced such hopes, by public addresses and circulars, widely scattered; but so fixed had they become before the war closed, that it was not easy to eradicate them.
+All officers of the bureau discountenanced such hopes by public addresses and circulars, widely scattered; but so fixed had they become before the war closed that it was not easy to eradicate them.
 When, however, Christmas actually passed, and the year ended without any gifts of the kind, it was admitted that we had told them the truth, and that they had been deceived by the talk of their former masters.
 So, also, on the other hand, have the idle and conscience-begotten fears of insurrection passed away; the holidays have gone by and no outbreaks have occurred.
 All admit that a more quiet and orderly Christmas has never been enjoyed in this region.
 The history of the world may be challenged for another instance of such good conduct, in similar circumstances, as the freedmen have thus far maintained.